Homemade with love: Siblings publish Hakka and Nonya cookbook with late mum’s recipes

 In 2017, the Cheung family was crushed when Madam Lee, then aged 83, was diagnosed with brain cancer.

-Ms Cheung and her siblings - Rachel, a teacher, as well as brothers Rick, a retiree, and Kwong Wai, a pilot, whose ages range from 50s to 60s - felt an urge to preserve her legacy and their memories of her.
+Ms Cheung and her siblings – Rachel, a teacher, as well as brothers Rick, a retiree, and Kwong Wai, a pilot, whose ages range from the 50s to 60s – felt an urge to preserve her legacy and their memories of her.

 “This prompted us to ask her about her recipes, especially our personal favourites,” Ms Cheung wrote in the foreword of the cookbook that was simply titled Aunty Peh Ing’s Recipe Book.

-The book featured 33 dishes ranging from soups to seafood dishes, and two recipes for rempah and rice wine made the Madam Lee way.
-The book - with a print run of 300 copies - was published in February and cost about $13,000 to produce.
+The book features 33 dishes ranging from soups to seafood dishes, and two recipes for rempah and rice wine made the Madam Lee way.
+The book, with a print run of 300 copies, was published in February at a cost of about $13,000.

 Madam Lee was born in Bahau, a small town in Negeri Sembilan state on the west coast of Peninsular Malaysia.